rdv-27/Brazilian-Exports-2010-2020/README.md

  ### [YouTube Demonstration](link)

 <h2>Description</h2>
-End-to-end data project project that utilizes a 3.3 GB sized CSV dataset containing [Brazil's exportation data](https://www.kaggle.com/datasets/hugovallejo/brazil-exports) from 2010 to 2020 and stitches it with [GICS (Global Industry Classification Standard)](https://en.wikipedia.org/wiki/Global_Industry_Classification_Standard) and Brazil state and province codes datasets to provide additional insights.
-Core concepts and methodologies applied include, but are not limited to, relational databases, dimensional modeling, ELT, ETL, reporting, and data visualization.
+End-to-end data project project that utilizes a 3.33 gigabyte CSV dataset containing [Brazil's exportation data](https://www.kaggle.com/datasets/hugovallejo/brazil-exports) from 2010 to 2020 and stitches it with [GICS (Global Industry Classification Standard)](https://en.wikipedia.org/wiki/Global_Industry_Classification_Standard) and Brazil state and province codes datasets to provide additional insights.
+Core concepts and methodologies applied include, but are not limited to, dimensional modeling, data stitching, ELT, ETL, data cleaning, reporting, and data visualization.
 Current version is the result of countless iterations and is a perpetual work in progress.<br />

-<h2>Languages and Tools Used</h2>
+<h2>Languages, Tools, and Development Environments Used</h2>

 - <b>T-SQL</b>
 - <b>SSMS</b>